 As a native New Yorker and a wine drinker you’d think I’d be more familiar with the Finger Lakes.
 To the contrary – they always seemed a world away to me.
 Besides, as someone who primarily drinks reds the idea of an area that is white-focused didn’t seem appealing for the longest time.

-The Finger Lakes seem a surprising choice for a wine growing region; the old conventional wisdom was the weather was too cold for most vinifera.
+The Finger Lakes seems a surprising choice for a wine growing region; decades ago the conventional wisdom was the weather was too cold for most vinifera to survive in this part of the state.
 But in the late 1950s a guy named Konstantin Frank proved the critics wrong.
 Not only did he introduce cold-hardy vinifera, he realized the Finger Lakes act as a temperature sponge for the worst of upstate New York’s weather.
 With that discovery, the this area became one of the America’s top wine regions.

 Riesling is king of the Finger Lakes, although other German or Austrian varietals like Grüner Veltliner, Lemberger (aka Blaufränkisch) and especially Gewürztraminer are also common.
 This shouldn’t be a surprise; the terroir in the Finger Lakes closely mirrors that of the Mosel.
 Terroir isn’t the area’s only connection; I found several German winemakers in some of the higher-end places.
 I can only assume they were recruited specifically because of their skill with these particular grapes.